 Some people learn gardening from their parents or grandparents.
-Others are like me, they stumble into a love of gardening by accident — and learn everything they know by trial and error (lots of error).
+Others are like me, they stumble into a love of gardening — and learn by trial and error (lots of error).
 Certainly, no one who knew me growing up would guess that the bookish girl hanging out on the couch would someday love planting trees, digging compost and pruning tomatoes.
 Like many new gardeners, I walked into the garden through the kitchen door, and my first garden experiments included herbs, tomatoes, asparagus and other fruits and vegetables.
 Later I learned to love perennials, shrubs and trees.

 I’ve seen lots of failure in the garden along the way, but also learned what works.
 My garden mantras are: plant mostly native plants for ornamental purposes, try any fruit or vegetable that has a chance to grow in our climate and never buy a plant you can’t afford to kill.